3 Ways Coffee Prevents Diabetes

 1. Coffee Prevents Diabetes By Reducing Glucose and Insulin Levels

 Lots of studies and statistics show that Type 2 Diabetes is on the rise.
 Unfortunately this can lead to two to four times the risk to develop cardiovascular disease.1 Diet and exercise are an important part of lowering your risk, but drinking coffee can also be a big prevention tool, too.

-A study published in Archives of Internal Medicine found, “Drinking 3-4 cups of coffee per day was associated with an approximate 25% lower risk of developing type 2 diabetes compared to consuming none or less than 2 cups per day.”2
+A study published in Archives of Internal Medicine found that drinking 3-4 cups of coffee per day was associated with an approximate 25% lower risk of developing type 2 diabetes compared to consuming none or less than 2 cups per day.2

 What is it about coffee that reduces your risk for diabetes?
 What you might not know is coffee is actually a great source of antioxidants — chlorogenic acid, and trigonelline to name a couple.
 These antioxidants work together to regulate your glucose and insulin levels which in turn helps to prevent the onset of type 2 diabetes.

 Another study from 2002 found that coffee drinkers consuming at least 7 cups of coffee per day were half as likely to develop type 2 diabetes.3 The interesting thing about this study is when you compare it against recommended levels of caffeine consumption this is far higher than what is recommended to prevent overcaffeination.
 One way to have your coffee and drink it too so to speak is to only drink arabica, shade-grown coffee.
 Arabica beans contain half the caffeine content of other coffees.
 This enables you to drink more coffee without getting the jitters of overcaffeination.
 Shade grown coffee contains less acidity because it grows slower.
 This slow-grow process develops a smoother more flavorful cup without bitterness.